XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is CIBC Investor Edge regulated in CA?

-Yes, CIBC Investor Edge is fully regulated in Canada.
-It operates under the oversight of the Canadian Investment Regulatory Organization (CIRO, formerly IIROC) and is also a member of the Canadian Investor Protection Fund (CIPF), ensuring strong client protection.
+CIBC Investor Edge is fully regulated in Canada by the Canadian Investment Regulatory Organization (CIRO, formerly IIROC) and is a member of the Canadian Investor Protection Fund (CIPF).
+This ensures strong investor protection, regulatory oversight, and eligibility for insurance on client assets.

 What is the minimum deposit on CIBC Investor Edge?

-There is no minimum deposit required to open most accounts with CIBC Investor Edge.
-However, a margin account requires maintaining a minimum equity balance of $2,000 if you wish to use margin trading.
+There is no minimum deposit required to open a standard Cash Account with CIBC Investor Edge, making it accessible for both new and experienced investors.
+However, margin accounts require a minimum of $2,000 in equity.

 Does CIBC Investor Edge offer a welcome bonus?